SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/Java.md

 }
 ```

-Now all endpoints are blocked except the health endpoint.
-You can verify that by:
+Now all endpoints are blocked.
-* running `Maven Install`
-* right clicking on `product-list` and then `Run As -> Spring Boot App`
-* clicking on the following link http://localhost:8080/health